midzer/beerbase/content/breweries/russian-river-brewing/pliny-the-younger.md

 srm: 0
 upc: 0
 ---
-Pliny the Younger was Pliny the Elder's nephew, in the case of this beer, the Younger" is a triple IPA.
+Pliny the Younger was Pliny the Elder's nephew, in the case of this beer, the \Younger\" is a triple IPA.
 Pliny the Younger is hopped three times more than our standard IPA